meg-gutshall/flatiron-curriculum-notes/rails/7-associations-and-rails/forms-and-basic-association.md

 end
 ```

 Notice the difference—we're now accepting a category name, rather than a category ID.
-Even though there's no ActiveRecord field for `category_name`, the `category_name` key in the `post_params` hash prompts a call to the `category_name=` method.
+Even though there's no Active Record field for `category_name`, the `category_name` key in the `post_params` hash prompts a call to the `category_name=` method.

 Now we can build our form: